 In 2015, we saw a continuation of serious mosquito-borne disease cases in the United States.
 This blog covers three of many diseases that were transmitted by mosquitoes in 2015: West Nile Virus (WNV), Eastern equine encephalitis (EEE), and chikungunya.
-These three represent the most common mosquito-borne diseases we find in the United States, with WNV being far and away the most common threat in U.S. territories.
-All of the information in this year in review post was taken from the Center for Disease Control (CDC)’s data points and website as of 12/31/2015.
+These three represent the most common mosquito-borne diseases we find in the United States, with WNV being far and away from the most common threat in U.S. territories.
+All of the information in this year’s review post was taken from the Center for Disease Control (CDC)’s data points and website as of 12/31/2015.

 West Nile Virus (WNV): WNV is the most common virus transmitted by mosquitoes to humans in the United States.
 While most infected people will have no symptoms, roughly one in five will develop symptoms that may include a combination of fever, headache, body aches, skin rash, or swollen lymph nodes.
 Other symptoms may include a stiff neck, sleepiness, disorientation, or even paralysis.

 In 2015, 48 out of 50 states reported WNV infections in people, mosquitoes, or birds.
 In those states, 2,060 cases of WNV were reported in humans, and there were 119 confirmed deaths (5.8%) in 2015.
 This is in line with 2014 data, which had 2,205 human cases of WNV and 97 deaths (4.4%).
 Keep an eye out for a future blog post with much greater detail about WNV and its effect on humans, as well as on bird populations.